LiaPlayground/e-Learning-2019/README.md

 as well as its own macro-system that simplifies tedious and repetitive tasks.
 It comes along with its own Just-In-Time compiler that runs in the Browser and therefor does not require additional tooling.

-See this project on:

-* GitHub:
-* LiaScript:

 ## 1. Introduction